renan-cunha/renan-cunha.github.io/content/posts/brazil-high-state-capacity.md

 ![https://mms.businesswire.com/media/20230725094936/en/1849127/5/Pix_vs_credit_vs_debit_over_time.jpg](https://mms.businesswire.com/media/20230725094936/en/1849127/5/Pix_vs_credit_vs_debit_over_time.jpg)

 PIX's success lies in its universal adoption (mandated for all major financial institutions) and user-friendly design (you can transfer money just like you send a phone message).
-It demonstrates how good regulation and technology can work together to surpass traditional development stages.
+It demonstrates how good regulation and technology can work well, even (or especially) in development countries.

 ### 3. The Real Plan: Taming Hyperinflation